joelamos/SourceRadio/README.md

 ## Installation

  1. Download the ZIP file that is linked to from the [TFTunes Steam group](http://steamcommunity.com/groups/tftunes).
 Extract the contents and give them a permanent home (e.g. `C:\Program Files (x86)`).
+ 1. Make a shortcut of `run tftunes.bat` and place it somewhere acessible, as you will need to run it manually whenever you wish to use TFTunes.
  1. Open `...\TFTunes\properties\admins.txt` and enter your ingame username on the first line.
 Whenever you change your username, you need to update this line.
 Adding the names of other players on subsequent lines makes them "admins".
 This grants them the ability to issue almost every command.
- 1. Make a shortcut of `TFTunes.jar` and place it somewhere acessible, as you will need to run it manually whenever you wish to use TFTunes.
  1. Open the Steam library, right-click Team Fortress 2, and click **Properties**.
 Under the **General** tab, hit **Set Launch Options**.
 Enter `-condebug` and click OK.
  1. Download [**VB-Audio Virtual Cable**](http://vb-audio.pagesperso-orange.fr/Cable/index.htm).
 Extract the contents of the ZIP file and give them a permanent home.
 Open the VBCABLE folder and the run setup exe that corresponds to your system.
 Install the driver.
  1. Navigate to the sound options from the Windows Control Panel.
 Click on the **Recording** tab, select **CABLE Output** (reboot computer if missing), and click **Set Default**.
 Next, right-click CABLE Output, and click **Properties**.
 Click the **Listen** tab and check **Listen to this device**.
 Apply all changes.